mzaman07/web-mp3recorder-example/README.md

 # web-mp3recorder-example
 Example of using the CreateMediaStreamSource and Navigation.getMedia APIs in modern browsers.
-Converts raw microphone inputs into mp3 via the browser.
+Converts raw microphone inputs into mp3 via the browser with help from [lame.js](https://github.com/zhuker/lamejs).
 This is only an example and anything beyond it should consider alternatives like encoding the audio on a server.

 # Requirements